 Replatforming Does Not Have to Take 6-12 Months

 So why don’t more companies leave their existing CMS?
-The answer is that vendors like Adobe Experience Manager (AEM) have made the process unnecessarily difficult.
-As a result, people are (rightfully) afraid it will take forever, they don’t realize that modern alternatives can turn a 9-month marathon into an 8-week sprint, and they believe the pain of change is worse than the impact of inaction.
+The answer is vendors like Adobe Experience Manager have made the process unnecessarily difficult.
+As a result, people are (rightfully) afraid it will take forever, they don’t realize modern alternatives can turn a nine-month marathon into an eight-week sprint, and they believe the pain of change is worse than the impact of inaction.

-Adobe has trained us to believe that a re-platform should take longer than a season of Major League Baseball.
-Last year’s baseball season began on April 2, 2017 and ended October 1, 2017—a total of 183 days from start to finish.
-As a long-suffering Mets fan, I can attest that these seasons seem interminable, yet, launching a website on AEM (and its equally antiquated competitors) takes even longer!
+Adobe has trained us to believe that a replatform should take longer than a season of Major League Baseball.
+Last year’s baseball season began on April 2, 2017, and ended Oct.
+1, 2017—a total of 183 days from start to finish.
+As a long-suffering Mets fan, I can attest these seasons seem interminable, yet launching a website on AEM (and its equally antiquated competitors) takes even longer!
 And still this is deemed an acceptable time frame?

 Adobe’s greatest trick is convincing the market that the way to keep your job safe is to purchase its products.
-However, AEM was designed before the Content Distribution 2.0 era, a time of single site, single language, single channel.
+However, AEM was designed before the Content Distribution 2.0 era, during a time of single site, single language, single channel.
 While this approach worked for more than a decade, it is now archaic.
-While many vendors have frankenstein-ed their products to claim modernity, this approach is the reason for those hefty consulting fees.
-It takes significant effort to fit a square peg into a round hole; or in the parlance of consultants: to ideate a solution for overcoming the size differential between the existing state (square) and the future (round), required state.
+Many vendors have Frankensteined their products to claim modernity, but this approach is the reason for those hefty consulting fees.
+It takes significant effort to fit a square peg into a round hole or, in the parlance of consultants, to ideate a solution for overcoming the size differential between the existing state (square) and the future state (round).
 Someone get an SME, quick!

-But these large vendors have built enough brand credibility that companies continue to choose them because they are the “safe” option even if they cost more, take longer, and provide an often confusing and antiquated UI.
-And once implemented, navigating the labyrinth of different software, various log-ins, and capabilities makes publishing more, not less complicated.
+These large vendors have built enough brand credibility that companies continue to choose them because they are the “safe” option, even if they cost more, take longer and provide an often confusing and antiquated UI.
+Once they're implemented, navigating the labyrinth of different software, various logins and capabilities makes publishing more, not less, complicated.

-As a result, many companies retain their existing CMS even when it becomes abundantly clear that's insufficient and even detrimental to their business.
-But waiting has led (and will continue to lead) to frustration for your content creators, IT team, and readers.
+As a result, many companies retain their existing CMS even when it becomes abundantly clear it's insufficient and even detrimental to their business.
+But waiting has led (and will continue to lead) to frustration for your content creators, IT team and readers.

-First, your content creators find the CMS hard to use and nearly impossible to publish to diverse channels and audiences.
-Then, your IT team is besieged with nuisance requests that prevent them from addressing long-term strategic problems.
-And finally, your readers have limited content in their native languages, can’t access content on the latest devices, and are left with 404 errors during breaking news.
+First, your content creators say the CMS is hard to use and find it nearly impossible to publish to diverse channels and audiences.
+Then, your IT team is besieged with bothersome requests that prevent them from addressing long-term strategic problems.
+And finally, your readers have limited content in their native language, can’t access content on the latest devices, and are left with 404 errors during breaking news.

-While your content is in a queue, your competitors’ timely publications are delivered across the newest channels and your readers are ditching you.
-Growth and retention becomes harder and results in diverting spend towards search engine marketing (SEM) instead of content creation.
+While your content is in a queue, your competitors’ timely publications are delivered across the newest channels, and your readers are ditching you.
+Growth and retention become harder, requiring you to divert spend toward search engine marketing instead of content creation.
 As a result, some of your best content people are demotivated.

 Want to learn more?
 Request a demo today!